adjust/cocos2dx_sdk/doc/ios/ios.md

 You need to add the AdjustSdk, AdSupport and iAd frameworks to your project.

-Before adding `AdjustSdk.framework` to your project, please make sure that you first copy it to the `proj.ios_mac` folder to your project.
+Before adding `AdjustSdk.framework` to your project, please make sure that you first copy it to the `proj.ios_mac` folder of your project.

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.
 In the tab `Build Phases` expand the group `Link Binary With Libraries`.
 On the bottom of that section click on the `+` button.
 Select the `AdjustSdk.framework` and click the `Add` button.
 Repeat the same steps to add the `AdSupport.framework` and `iAd.framework`.

 ![][add_the_frameworks]

 ### <a id="sdk-linker-flags">Add additional linker flags

 In order to support categories from `AdjustSdk.framework`, you should add an additional linker flag.
 Go to the `Build Settings` part of Project Settings and look for `Other Linker Flags` option.
 Add `-ObjC` flag to it.

 ![][add_other_linker_flags]

 ### <a id="sdk-integrate">Integrate the SDK into your app

 In the Project Navigator, open the source file of your application delegate.
 Add the import statement at the top of the file, then add the following call to Adjust in the `applicationDidFinishLaunching` of your app delegate:

 ```cpp